 - Radiation: If cancer is not aggressive or is still in the initial stages, radiation therapy is often used to kill the cancer cells.
 Radiation can be used to shrink a tumor, making it easier to remove it.
 It can also be used to reduce the risk of cancer recurrence after surgery.
 It is also recommended for women who are not eligible for surgery.

 - Hormone therapy: It is often suggested for advanced cases of endometrial cancer that has spread beyond the uterus.
 It targets certain hormones in the body that aid or prevent uterine cancer growth.

-- Chemotherapy: It involves the use of a chemical drug that is designed to kill the cancer cells; it can be used to treat cancer.
+- Chemotherapy: It involves the use of a chemical drug that is designed to kill cancer cells; it can be used to treat cancer.
 It can be taken through intravenous drips or orally.
 It is often recommended for individuals who have recurrent endometrial cancer that has spread beyond the uterus.

 Endometrial cancer is the 10th most common cancer in the United States.
 The number of women diagnosed with uterine cancer has increased in recent years and includes younger women.
 This increase is likely because of the increasing rates of obesity and diabetes.
-The sooner endometrial cancer is found, the better is the outcome.
+The sooner endometrial cancer is found, the better the outcome.
 However, according to the National Cancer Institute, the five-year survival rate of all people with endometrial cancer is 81.3 percent.